 Oak Plank Doors - Product Information

-Hang full size plank doors on traditional T or strap hinges at least 15” long.
-These will need to be cut into the architrave during door installation and fixed to the face of the door that you want to open towards you.
-Where the hinges are to be fixed will determine how the ledges are finished (see above) and will therefore need to be decided at the time of order.
-Where hinges are to be fixed to the ledges of the door, a door block will be supplied with the door to take the latch.
+Broadleaf Oak Plank Doors are designed to be fitted with " T" or strap hinges at least 15” long.
+These will need to be cut into the architrave and fixed to the face of the door that you want to open towards you.
+Where the hinges are to be fixed will determine how the type of ledge on the door (see above) and will therefore need to be decided at the time of order.
+Where hinges are to be fixed to the rear of the door they will be fitted to the ledges and a door block will be supplied with the door to take the latch.

 Oak plank doors are typically closed using a traditional Suffolk or Cottage latch.
 To fix a Suffolk latch you will need to cut a slot of approx 6mm x 25mm in the door for the thumb latch element to pass through and pivot.
 The ‘staple’ is then tapped through the door and the sharp ends knocked back against the timber on the other side or pinched off.

 Our solid oak plank doors should always be stored flat, and raised off the floor with blocks or another suitable support that will not damage them.
-They should never be stored outside or in any environment where wet works are not fully dry (as defined in Section 1 of Installation Guide – Floors).
+They must be stored in a room with normal living conditions - sealed, dry, free from damp, heated and within the following scope:

 Temperature: 15 - 24 degrees centigrade

 The must not be stored outside or in any other damp or unheated environment (such as a garage).